squishedfox/squishedfox-com/_docs/education/CompTIA/A+ 220-1101 (Core 1)/Mobile.md

 # General vs. Purpose built

-- General purpose devices are loaded with a Kernal system that can be transformed into a fully usable Operting System
+- General purpose devices are loaded with a Kernel system that can be transformed into a fully usable Operating System
 - Purpose built is specific towards a single usage such as reading, calculating, tracking, transmitting, etc.

 # Smartphones